Lattice study of the critical bubble in $\mathrm{SU(8)}$ deconfinement transition: Lattice simulations

 To reduce the noise before squaring the Polyakov loop field, we use iterative nearest-neighbour smearing.
 We perform $n$ consecutive weighted averages over nearest neighbours,

 for $m = 1, \ldots, n$ and where $l^{(0)}_{s} = l_p$, the non-smeared Polyakov loop.

 With this smeared Polyakov loop field, we construct the squared order parameter

-However, based on our tests on the lattice, this order parameter is still struggles to resolve the critical bubble at large lattice sizes.
-Inspired by Ref.~\cite{Gould:2024chm}, we construct a further alternative order parameter,
+However, based on our tests on the lattice, this order parameter still struggles to resolve the critical bubble at large lattice sizes.
+Inspired by Ref.~\cite{Gould:2024chm}, we construct alternative order parameters designed to further reduce the magnitude of the bulk fluctuations.
+To motivate these let us write the order parameter schematically $l_s(x) = \ell + \delta(x)$, where $\ell$ is the confining phase expectation value of $l_s$ and $\delta$ characterizes the local fluctuation.
+Now $l_s(x)^2 \approx \ell^2 + 2\ell\delta(x)$.
+Applying this to Eq.~(\ref{eq:op1}), the fluctuations of $\bar l_s^{(n)}$ are expected to be first order in volume average of $\delta$.